artemyarulin/clojure-clojurescript-buck/README.md

 - Create entry point file which requires all the existing module namespaces (including tests) which simplifies REPL and testing
 - Update project file with actual data

+## Status

+Foundation is solid and unlikely that API gonna change in near feature.
+It's a second big rewrite already so most of the edge cases should be covered.
+Although it still missing some important things like [Figwheel support](https://github.com/artemyarulin/clojure-clojurescript-buck/issues/19)

 ## Alternatives

 - [lein-monolith](https://github.com/amperity/lein-monolith) from Amperity - is a Leiningen plugin to work with multiple projects inside a monorepo.
 Doesn't require any additional tools but Leiningen, much easier to start with, although it still uses project approach.